Scalable Temporal Anomaly Causality Discovery in Large Systems: Achieving Computational Efficiency with Binary Anomaly Flag Data: Dataset Description

-EasyVista \cite{easyvista2023} has provided a multivariate sensor dataset from their information technology monitoring system and made the data publicly available in Ref.~\cite{EasyRCA2023git}.
+EasyVista~\cite{easyvista2023} has provided a multivariate sensor dataset from their information technology monitoring system and made the data publicly available in Ref.~\cite{EasyRCA2023git}.
 The dataset consists of eight TS variables collected with a one-minute sampling rate (see Table~\ref{tbl:easyvista__data_var_desc}).
-Following Assaad et al.~\cite{assaad2023root}, we utilize a data segment, indexed from 45683 to 50000, for our CD evaluation; each of the sensors is considered anomalous with collective anomalies that have the same time of appearance and duration.
+Following Assaad et al.~\cite{assaad2023root}, we utilize a data segment, indexed from $45,683$ to $50,000$, for our CD evaluation, and each sensor is considered anomalous, exhibiting collective anomalies with close time of appearance and duration.